 My kid ran screaming into the next room that the monster was giving everyone “owies” and begged me to turn it off.

-It’s funny, I’ve always looked at Pokemon as being for children, but hadn’t really considered that it might not be suitable for young children.
+It’s funny, I’ve always looked at Pokemon as being for children, but hadn’t considered that it might not be suitable for young children.
 I knew that the fighting thing would be hit or miss (pun not intended but acknowledged), but even My Little Pony has battles between good and evil.
-I hadn’t considered that, as a kids cartoon, Pokemon is actually a little bit scarier than most.
-And now I’ve corrupted my daughters first Pokemon memory.
+I hadn’t considered that, as a kid’s cartoon, Pokemon is actually scarier than most, and now I’ve corrupted my daughter’s first Pokemon memory.
 Wonderful.

 In all seriousness, I’ll try again in a few years and I’m sure that she’ll love it, but just wanted to share this little event with you.
 I’ll be watching Blaze and the Monster Machines and My Little Pony for a while longer.
 Joy.